 Step-1: Frame Configuration:

-- The remaining steps, most of them, depend on your frame configuration.
-The basic configuration process is as following:
+The remaining steps, most of them, depending on your frame configuration.
+The basic configuration process is as follows:

 Step-2: Attach The Receiver To The Control Board: